 An uncontested divorce is a divorce in which both spouses agree on all aspects of the divorce, including child custody, child support, spousal support, and division of assets.
 This type of divorce is different from other types of divorce because it does not require a trial or hearings.
-Instead, the divorce is processed through the court system and is typically finalized within a few months.
+Instead, the divorce settlement is simply processed through the court system.

 What is Involved in the Process?

 The first step in obtaining an uncontested divorce is to file a petition with the court.
-The petition must be served on your spouse and must include all of the necessary information about your divorce.
+The petition must be served to your spouse and must include all the necessary information about your divorce.
 Once your spouse has been served, they will have 20 days to respond to the petition.
-If they do not respond, the divorce will be granted by default.
+If they do not respond, the divorce can be granted by default.

-What are the Pros and Cons of an Uncontested Divorce?
+What are the advantages and disadvantages of an Uncontested Divorce?

 There are several pros and cons to an uncontested divorce.
-One of the biggest pros is that it is typically much cheaper than a contested divorce.
+One of the biggest pros is that it is typically much cheaper than a divorce with contested issues.
 An uncontested divorce does not require a trial or hearings, which can save you both time and money.
 Additionally, an uncontested divorce can be finalized much more quickly than a contested divorce.